|

 legs, stuffed cloth body, lightly molded painted hair, sleep

-eyes, closed mouth, usually marked on neck: ALEX
+eyes, closed mouth, doll mark ALEX

 or ALEXANDER.